Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 jump to "address" if "var1" is related to "var2" as determined by "operator"
 - operator is the same as the "if" operators
 - var1 is a var to compare
-- var2 is another var to compare against
+- var2 is another var to compare against (i.e. IF_LESSTHAN is true if var1 < var2)
 - address is the location to jump to when the if is true
 ```
 </details>